jarret/moneysocket/doc/STATEMENTS.md

 As is the case with LNURL, a single piece of software can take on both the roles of `LN SERVICE` and `LN WALLET` simultaneously.

+## 2.3.0
+A `LN WALLET` or `LN SERVICE` can be implemented to either initiate outgoing or receive an incoming websocket connection (or both!) and that has no bearing on it's role as a `LN WALLET` or `LN SERVICE`.

 # Topic 3